stewarthu/llm-notes/README.md

 - [WizardLM](https://github.com/nlpxucan/WizardLM): This is from Microsoft Reseach.
 It is based on Evol-instruct, a tree-based instructions.

-- [Wizard Dataset + Vicuna Finetuning](https://github.com/melodysdreamj/WizardVicunaLM): a combo of Wizard and Vicuna.
+- [WizardVicuna](https://github.com/melodysdreamj/WizardVicunaLM): a combo of Wizard and Vicuna.

 - [Open Assistant](https://github.com/LAION-AI/Open-Assistant): dataset, RLHF fine tuning, etc.